utkarshgoel10/utkarshgoel10/README.md

 <img src="https://komarev.com/ghpvc/?username=utkarshgoel10" alt="page views" />

 <img src="./img/Copy of Untitled.png" alt="banner" /><br>
+🎓 I'm a final year student currently pursuing my bachelor's of technology.
+I'm a tech enthusiast, and an avid learner.
+I'm also an instructor, helping developers become confident in their domains.
+Currently, I'm making programming tutorials on Youtube.
+I'm searching for new opportunities; if you believe I may be of assistance, feel free to contact me.

 - 🔭 <b>I’m currently working on<b> Freelance Projects
 - 🌱 I’m currently learning Solidity, Microsoft Azure